gumaerc-testorg/6.033-spring-2018/content/pages/week-1/_index.md

 Recitation 2: We Did Nothing Wrong
 ----------------------------------

-*   Read "[We Did Nothing Wrong: Why Software Quality Matters](http://www.baselinemag.com/c/a/Projects-Processes/We-Did-Nothing-Wrong)" by D. Gage & J. McCormick in _Baseline Magazine_ on March 4, 2004
+*   Read "{{% resource_link "bcc9a077-185f-4efd-94a0-5b4dc6caf96e" "We Did Nothing Wrong: Why Software Quality Matters" %}}" by D. Gage & J. McCormick in _Baseline Magazine_ on March 4, 2004
 *   {{% resource_link a4a9ba01-b030-11d9-204c-ba12fbc0f60b "We Did Nothing Wrong Assignment" %}}

 Tutorial 1: Introduction to 6.033 Communication